 .
 This album is a mostly-original set of music with pensive pieces aplenty, and provides a better-rounded picture of the leader's talents.
 Cornelius may have basically been in battle mode for Fierce

 , but he disarms on this one.

 While Cornelius and company are willing to kick things into high gear with up-tempo swing (George Shearing

 's "Conception") and rhythmically vibrant, drum-driven music that showcases superb soloists within this band ("Shiver Song"), they do it sparingly.
 On the majority of this music, he looks back over his life's experiences and muses long and hard on the memories at hand.
 A less-is-more lullaby ("Bella's Dreaming") with a Billy Strayhorn

-Personnel: Patrick Cornelius: alto saxophone; Gerald Clayton: piano; Peter Slavov: bass; Kendrick Scott: drums; Miles Okazaki: guitar; Assen Doykin: piano (9).
+Personnel: Patrick Cornelius: alto saxophone; Gerald Clayton: piano; Peter Slavov: bass; Kendrick Scott: drums; Mile Okazaki: guitar (6, 8); Assen Doykin: piano (9).

 Title: Maybe Steps

 | Record Label: Posi-Tone Records